tomasbasham/tomasbasham.github.io/_posts/2016-05-28-building-webrtc-on-the-raspberry-pi.md

 `libjingle` was created at about the same time as the [Jingle](https://en.wikipedia.org/wiki/Jingle_(protocol)) Extensible Messaging and Presence Protocol (XMPP) extension.
 Despite sharing similar names, it is worth noting that `libjingle` implements its own protocol to handle session negotiation; thus, although the `libjingle` protocol and Jingle are very similar, they are not the same, and are not interoperable.

-## Installing libjingle on the Raspberry Pi
+## Cross-compiling libjingle for the Raspberry Pi

 From the command line install the necessary toolchain: